-The collision avoidance issue goes far beyond that of the safety of any individual glider pilot.
-Reno airspace includes a heady mix of sailplane and air carrier traffic, and a high-profile collision between an airliner and a sailplane could potentially result in the drastic abridgement of our right to fly in the National Airspace System, anywhere in the United States.
-We therefore strongly urge all visiting pilots to learn the local procedures, to practice them diligently, and to discuss any questions with knowledgeable local instructors before--rather than after--flying in our area.
+The significance of collision avoidance goes far beyond the safety of any individual pilot.
+Reno airspace includes a heady mix of sailplane and airline traffic, and a high-profile collision could potentially result in a drastic abridgement of our right to fly in the National Airspace System, anywhere in the United States.
+We strongly urge all visiting pilots to learn the local procedures, to practice them diligently, and to discuss any questions with knowledgeable local instructors before flying in our area.

-Find out from any local instructor what the most common IFR arrival and departure paths and altitudes are--but remember that any type of traffic can be anywhere at any time!
+Find out from a local instructor what the most commonly-used IFR arrival and departure paths and altitudes are, but remember that almost any type of traffic can be found anywhere.